Housing is a fundamental need and human right. Full background below...

 - Remove the 50 per cent discount of capital gains tax on taxable Australian property (non-principal place of residence).(1)

 - Abolish negative gearing on taxable Australian property.(1)

-- Lower housing demand via a sustainable population with slower population growth (see SUSTAINABLE POPULATION & IMMIGRATION - AUSTRALIA policy).
+- Lower housing demand via a sustainable population with lower immigration (see SUSTAINABLE POPULATION & IMMIGRATION - AUSTRALIA policy).